CIVA-Lab/Motion-SE-MiT-Net/src/README.md

 # Train UNet, USENet, UMiTNet, MUNet, MUSENet, and MUMiTNet models and extract masks and markers for trained / pre-trained models.

-There are three parts for this software in ```src``` folder, you can skip Part 1 (Train Models) if you are planning to use pre-trained models.
+There are three parts for this software in ```src``` folder, you can skip Part 1 and Part 2 (Train Models) if you are planning to use pre-trained models.

 **Part 1 -->** Generate Masks and Markers from Silver Truth (ST): generating binary masks and markers to train the network models.